-Rooms for men may be reserved by application to the office of the Dean of Men; rooms for women, by application to the office of the Dean of Women.
+Rooms for men may be reserved by application to the Housing Office; rooms for women, by application to the office of the Dean of Women.
 Both offices are in Kirkland Hall.
 A room reservation deposit of \$50 is required at the time of reservation.
 Refund of the room reservation deposit will be considered if the cause for the request is judged to be a matter beyond the applicant's control and if the request, in writing, is received by July 1.